amirhosseinhosseinzadeh/Ef_Inheritance/README.md

-# :bulb: Ef core inhritance
+# :bulb: Ef core inheritance

 There is 3 approach for creating tables base on classes which inherited from a base class and derived the base class and were gonna to indicate these ways and create sample for each of them.